wib100/HCPBridgeMqtt-WiB/README.md

 ## Configuration
 At first boot the settings from the configuration.h file are taken over as user preferences.
 If you choose to make your own build you can setup your settings there.
 After first boot you can change your settings directly in the Web interface without the need to create a new build.
+The Password fields are redacted if there are set with a *.
+If you don't want to change it just leave the * as it will be interpretet as no change.<br>
 The preferences will stay even after a OTA update.
 When the memory of your ESP get's deleted your ESP will again load the settings from the configuration.h file.

 ## Web Services